 At Endgames Improv, we believe in performers.
 We strive to offer the most stage time for the most people, as well as the best access to teachers and coaches.
-Our pool of talent, and the size of our community allows us to have access to a great theater like Stage Werx almost every night of the week.
-Beyond this, our long term goal is to have our own theater, and more than one stage for weekend performances.
+Our pool of talent and the size of our community allows us to have access to a great theater like Stage Werx almost every night of the week.
+Beyond this, our long term goal is to have our own theater and more than one stage for weekend performances.

 We would love to be able to offer compensation for performance time, and as we grow in terms of audience and reach, this may be possible in the future.
-For now, though, we’re focussed on opportunity for stage time and learning.
+For now, though, we’re focussed on the opportunity for stage time and learning.

 The one exception to this is that we do occasionally offer compensation to supplementary performers.
 This includes professional musicians and special guests from outside the community.
 Though our primary mission is to stage improvisational and sketch comedy, from time to time shows like these involve outside professionals.
 We sometimes need to remunerate these individuals in order to expand the diversity of performance styles and performers on our stage.
-This is always an exception rather than a rule, and will be arranged by permission from Endgames Directors.
+This is always an exception rather than a rule and will be arranged by permission from Endgames Directors.
 For insurance purposes, this payment needs to come directly from Endgames Improv.

 Marketing your show

-One of your responsibilities as producer is to promote your show.
-Endgames doesn’t take on effort to promote shows for you --- our efforts are always to promote Endgames as a whole and bring more people to the theater in general.
+One of your responsibilities as the producer is to promote your show.
+Endgames doesn’t take on the effort to promote shows for you --- our efforts are always to promote Endgames as a whole and bring more people to the theater in general.
 We do offer our Endgames Facebook and Twitter up and promote individual shows frequently there, and you can always get something onto our blog or monthly mailing list.

 When marketing, remember that it's important to mention Endgames.
 All of us promoting our shows brings more attention to everyone.
 A rising tide, and all that.
-To make that easier, you can get hi res Endgames logos and our font (Eagle) in this folder.
+To make that easier, you can get hi-res Endgames logos and our font (Eagle) in this folder.

 Expectations about audience size

 A show with a big audience is obviously important to us.
-Every person who shows up is one more to spread the word, and one more who may sign up for classes.
+Every person who shows up is one more to spread the word and one more who may sign up for classes.
 That said, we know that getting an audience (especially on a weekday) is difficult.
 We don’t currently think it’s in our interest to end shows because of audience size.
 There isn’t such a marked difference between one show and the next, so much as a difference dependant on the day of the week.